 Wireless networks extend beyond physical office spaces, making them vulnerable to attacks like rogue access points, Evil Twin attacks, and MAC address spoofing.
 For small and medium-sized businesses (SMBs), managing these threats with limited business administration resources is challenging.
 Wireless Intrusion Detection Systems (WIDS) monitor wireless activity and detect suspicious behavior, filling gaps left by traditional security tools like firewalls.

 - Kismet: Passive wireless monitoring tool supporting Wi-Fi, Bluetooth, and Zigbee.
-Free, with a user-friendly web interface.
+Free and actively maintained.

 - Suricata: Multi-threaded system for high traffic volumes, inspecting encrypted metadata.
 Free and open-source.

 - Security Onion: A Linux-based platform combining multiple tools (Snort, Suricata, Zeek) with a Kibana dashboard.
-Free, ideal for SMBs needing an all-in-one solution.
+Free, and the closest thing here to an all-in-one starting point.

 Quick Comparison